List of DC Comics characters: M: Mindboggler

+Mirror Monarch

+Mirror Monarch is an alias utilized by several characters in DC Comics.
+The character, created by Geoff Johns and Francis Manapul, first appeared in The Flash (vol. 3) #1 (June 2010).
+The character is a heroic, futuristic member of the Renegades police force from the 25th century inspired by Mirror Master.

+The first Mirror Monarch was killed by the Top to frame Barry Allen, and is succeeded by a second Mirror Monarch.

+Mirror Monarch in other media

+A female incarnation of Mirror Monarch, Eva McCulloch, appears in The Flash (2014).

 Angelo Mirti

-Angelo Mirti is a character appearing in American comic books published by DC Comics.

 Angelo Mirti was Sofia Falcone's personal bodyguard during her time as capo of the Falcone crime family, until he was killed by the Joker.

 Angelo Mirti in other media

 Angelo Mirti appears in The Penguin episode "After Hours", portrayed by Eugene Solfanelli.
-This version is an enforcer for the Falcone crime family tasked with apprehending Oz Cobb only to be hit by a school bus while doing so.
+This version is an enforcer for the Falcone crime family.

 Mister 103/Mister 104

-Mister 103/Mister 104 is a character appearing in American comic books published by DC Comics.

-Jonathan Dubrovny is a biochemist who suffered from a mental collapse according to Chief.
+Mister 103/Mister 104 (Jonathan Dubrovny) is a biochemist who suffered from a mental collapse according to Chief.
 He gained the ability to transform his body into various elements and became Mister 103, basing his name on the 103 chemical elements known at the time.
 After the 104th element rutherfordium is discovered, Dubrovny changes his codename to Mister 104.

 During the "Infinite Crisis" storyline, Mister 104 appeared as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.